Mary’s Meals has been operating in Tigray since 2017, working with a trusted local partner.Published on

 We work with a trusted local partner to provide meals to marginalised and disadvantaged children in the impoverished Tigray region in the north-east of the country, close to the Eritrean border.

 The Tigray region has been torn apart by major conflict since November 2020, leaving close to two million people displaced from their homes, and making it more challenging for us to reach the hungry children we normally serve.
 It is likely that many of the 24,320 children we were reaching pre-conflict have been seriously impacted by the fighting and they may have had to flee their homes and villages.

 - When did we start working in Ethiopia?

 Mary’s Meals began serving meals in Ethiopia in 2017.

 - How many children do we feed in Ethiopia?

 There are 24,230 children in our school feeding programme in Ethiopia.
 However, since November 2020 the conflict in Tigray has significantly disrupted school operations and programme delivery.

 - What meal do we provide?

-Kinche (cracked wheat) and chickpeas, or maize and beans as part of the school feeding programme
+Kinche (cracked wheat) and chickpeas, or maize and peas as part of the school feeding programme

 - Where are we based/where do we operate?